-Once promoted to Associate Professor, or if hired at the Associate Professor rank, then after the first reappointment, the AGF member will continue to be reappointed for three-year terms consistent with Section II-E (PROV-004, Employment of Academic General Faculty Members).
+Once promoted to Associate Professor, or if hired at the Associate Professor rank, then after the first reappointment, the AGF member will continue to be reappointed for five-yearterms consistent with (PROV-004, Employment of Academic General Faculty Members).

 An AGF member whose promotion review is unsuccessful may request reappointment with the same rank.
-Reappointment following an unsuccessful promotion review will be for three-year terms consistent with Section IV-B (PROV-004, Employment of Academic General Faculty Members).
+Reappointment following an unsuccessful promotion review will be for three-year terms consistent with (PROV-004, Employment of Academic General Faculty Members).

 The Darden School may renew the contract of an Assistant Professor who has been denied a promotion but is not required to do so.
 Reappointment following an unsuccessful promotion review will be for three-year terms.
-The faculty member's appointment may or may not be renewed at the Darden School's discretion, so long as the Darden School gives notice of non-renewal in accordance with PROV-004, Section IV-B, Standards of Notice for Non-Renewal.
+The faculty member's appointment may or may not be renewed at the Darden School's discretion, so long as the Darden School gives notice of non-renewal in accordance with, PROV-004, Employment of Academic General Faculty Members) Standards of Notice for Non-Renewal.